 Heart Attacks and Type 2 Diabetes

 As we know now, high blood glucose levels can damage your blood vessels and nerves.
 People with diabetes tend to develop heart disease at a younger age than people without diabetes.
 In adults with diabetes, the most common causes of death are heart disease and stroke.
 Adults with diabetes are nearly twice as likely to die from heart disease or stroke as people without diabetes according to several studies and publications, and according to the American Heart Association, 68 percent of adults with diabetes 65 and older die from some form of heart disease.
-Black/African-Americans, Hispanics, Asians, Native Americans, and other minority groups are more likely to have diabetes and heart disease.
+Black/African-Americans, Hispanics, Asians, Native Americans and other minority groups are more likely to have diabetes and heart disease.
 In Black women, in particular, 49 percent over the age of 20 have heart disease and 50,000 dies every year from cardiovascular disease.
-For Hispanic women, only 1 in 3 are aware heart disease is their number one killer.
+For Hispanic women, only one in three are aware heart disease is their number one killer.
 Heart disease remains the number one cause of death worldwide.
 Men are also more likely to have a heart attack earlier than women, however, heart disease is still the leading cause of death in women.
 Risk factors for heart disease include:

 - Smoking + alcohol usage

 - Hypertension/High blood pressure

 - Increasing age

 According to The Heart and Stroke Foundation in Canada, a heart attack occurs when blood flow to a section of the heart becomes blocked and the heart muscle can’t get oxygen.
 Depending on how long the blood supply is cut off, the damage can be mild, severe or cause lifelong problems.
 In some cases, a heart attack can be fatal.

 Recognizing the Symptoms of a Heart Attack